Mehak-NazDev/ML_progress/week4-core-ml-mastery/README.md

 Build the technical confidence to explain, defend, and implement core ML concepts independently

 Trying to balance the academics and ml together, a little overwhelmed but I'll start again tommorow(day 1)
+# results
+I could not meet my objective but I studied the data manipulation and tried to handle messier data insted of doing work on Ml